-- 1. Till only on moderate slopes, never on steep ground where the footing is difficult. - We recommend tilling up and down slopes rather than terracing.
+- 1. Till only on moderate slopes, never on steep ground where the footing is difficult. - Tilling up and down slopes is recommended rather than terracing.
 Tilling vertically on a slope allows maximum planting area and also leaves room for cultivating.